lnis-uofu/OpenFPGA/docs/source/tutorials/getting_started/compile.rst

 Supported Operating Systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OpenFPGA is continously tested with Ubuntu 20.04.
+OpenFPGA is continously tested with Ubuntu 20.04 and partially on Ubuntu 22.04
 It might work with earlier versions and other distributions.

 In addition to continous integration, our community users have tested OpenFPGA on their local machines using the following operating systems: